Kyle5150/cse212-final-project/3-tree.md

   recurse()
 recurse()
 ```
-This function will call the 'recurse()' functin forever.
+This function will call the 'recurse()' function forever.

 To properly use recursion, there are two rules to always follow:
 1. Smaller Problem